-School Fundraising During Coronavirus
+School Fundraising in the Coronavirus Pandemic

 Yes, you can still hold a fundraiser even if your school is virtual.
 Check our 13 great ideas.